GoogleCloudPlatform/hadoop-discovery-tool/README.md

 # 1. Hadoop Assessment Tool

+## For containerized docker version of the tool, please refer to the README file udner discovery-v2 branch to know how to get access to the docker image of the this tool

 This tool is developed to enable detailed Assessment and automated assessment of Hadoop clusters.
 It helps measure the migration efforts from the current Hadoop cluster.
 It generates a PDF report with information related to the complete cluster according to different categories.

 Following are the specific categories: